Captain Haddock

 Captain Archibald Haddock (French: Capitaine Archibald Haddock) is a character in the comic book series The Adventures of Tintin.
-He is Tintin's best friend, a seafaring captain in the Merchant Navy or Merchant Marine, who was introduced in The Crab with the Golden Claws.
+He is Tintin's best friend, a sea captain in the merchant navy, and was introduced in The Crab with the Golden Claws.
 Haddock was initially depicted as a weak and alcoholic character, but in later albums he became more respectable and genuinely heroic (notably in the seminal Tintin in Tibet, where he soberly volunteers his life to save his friend).
 Although when introduced Haddock has command of a freighter, in later volumes he is clearly retired.
 The Captain's coarse humanity and sarcasm acts as a counterpoint to Tintin's often implausible heroism; he is always quick with a dry comment whenever the boy reporter gets too idealistic.

 History

 Captain Haddock was introduced in The Crab with the Golden Claws, depicted as a weak and alcoholic character.
 Up until Haddock's introduction, supporting characters would recur with irregularity, and mainly in the background, used more to build continuity than serve as protagonists.
 Hergé however realised Haddock's potential as a foil to Tintin, and established the character as a permanent addition to the cast.
 This was at the expense of Snowy, whose role was reduced to accommodate Haddock.

 Haddock's character swiftly grew from his beginnings.
 In his initial adventure he is almost as hazardous to Tintin as the villains of the piece.
 He is shown as short-tempered, given to emotional and expletive ridden outbursts, and capable of infuriating actions.
-However, the character is also portrayed as a kindly soul in need of reform, and by the end of the adventure Tintin has managed to reform the alcoholic and gained himself a loyal companion, albeit one still given to uttering the occasional 'expletive'.
+However, the character is also portrayed as a kindly soul in need of reform, and by the end of the adventure Tintin has managed to reform the alcoholic and gained himself a loyal companion, albeit one still given to uttering the occasional expletive.

 Hergé also allowed himself more artistic expression through Haddock's features than with Tintin's.
 Michael Farr, author of Tintin: The Complete Companion notes: "Whereas Hergé kept Tintin's facial expressions to a bare minimum ...
 Haddock's could be contorted with emotion."
 Farr goes on to write that "In Haddock, Hergé had come up with his most inspired character since creating Tintin" and sales of the volume in which Haddock was introduced indicated the character was well received.
-After a fairly serious role in The Shooting Star, where he is shown to have become the President of the Society of Sober Sailors, replete with a cabin full of whisky, Haddock takes a more central role in the next adventure, split over two books, The Secret of the Unicorn and Red Rackham's Treasure.
+After a fairly serious role in The Shooting Star, where he is shown to have become the president of the Society of Sober Sailors, replete with a cabin full of whisky, Haddock takes a more central role in the next adventure, split over two books, The Secret of the Unicorn and Red Rackham's Treasure.